 When we focus on simplicity, I would say a monohull or catamaran hull boat with a single engine would be the simplest to operate.
 However, most catamarans are designed with twin engines and it is a real advantage.
 If you are comparing a monohull vs. catamaran with twin engines, the catamaran would win when it comes to steering, getting home safely if one engine goes out, and having redundant systems (2 gas tanks, two electrical systems, 2 batteries, etc.)

-I hope this gets your mind thinking about a power catamaran for your next boat that allows for family fun and also fishing.
+I hope this gets your mind thinking about a power catamaran as the best family boat for family fun and also fishing.